Employment Allowance is an allowance for employers against Employers NI – in effect a partial rebate.

-Although its introduction was advertised widely by the Government, somewhat disingenuously the parallel change of removing employers SSP recovery wasn’t advertised – Employment Allowance was intended to compensate employers for this.
-Briefly under SSP an employee is entitled to £89.35 (17/18) for up to 28 weeks, after a 4 day qualifying period.
-This is paid to employees by employers via payroll, but historically most employers (those classed as “small” in terms of payroll size) could recover all or part of this from HMRC by deduction against PAYE/NI – not any more after the introduction of Employment Allowance.
-NB this is just a SSP restriction, SMP and related entitlements are recoverable by employers.
-More on SSP
+Although its introduction was advertised widely by the Government, somewhat disingenuously the parallel change of removing Employers SSP recovery wasn’t advertised – Employment Allowance was intended to compensate Employers for this.
+Briefly under SSP an employee is entitled to £96.35/week (2020/21) for up to 28 weeks, after a 4 day qualifying period.
+This is paid to Employees by Employers via payroll, but historically most Employers (those classed as “small” in terms of payroll size) could recover all or part of this from HMRC by deduction against PAYE/NI – not any more after the introduction of Employment Allowance.
+Read more on SSP

 Most employers are entitled to the allowance.
 Significant exceptions are:

 In respect of the restriction for single director companies 16/17 onwards, the restriction applies where the company is only liable to pay Employers NI for one person and that person is a director.
 This means that a director and one other (including spouse working in the business), so long as both are above the Employers NI threshold, or two directors above the Employers NI threshold, both trigger the allowance.
 The question arises as to whether its worth inflating spousal salaries to trigger the allowance?
-Possibly, but at the risk of being seen to be provocative.
-HMRC do have anti avoidance legislation at their disposal, although it remains to be seen how they use this in practice.
+Possibly, but this needs to be reviewed on an individual basis.

 Employment Allowance is taxable, i.e. subject to Corporation Tax (companies) / Income Tax (partnerships / sole traders).